-Any breach of these guidelines by any member of the public, library member or library staff is referred to Co-ordinator, Customer Experience, Library for consideration in the first instance.
-A matter may be progressed to the Manager, Customer Experience and thence to the Director, City Life, as required.
+Any breach of these guidelines by any member of the public, library member or library staff is referred to Coordinator Libraries for consideration in the first instance.
+A matter may be progressed to the Manager Libraries & Lifestyle and thence to the Director City Life, as required.